-The aim for the period under review was to ensure the principal objectives of the Group were met and to position the Group so that the organisation was ready for the challenges to be faced in future years, when the statutory funding regime changes.
+The aim for the period under review was to ensure the principal objectives of the Group were met & to position the Group so that the organisation was ready for the challenges to be faced in future years, when the statutory funding regime changes.

-Some of the activities of the Group in 2020/21: (Due to the current pandemic activities were restricted in 20/21)
+Some of the activities of the Group in 2021/22:

 - We approached individual trusts, organisations, and charities for donations.
-Each year we have companies/trust that donate annually although applications have to be made.
-During this financial year £10,905 was raised through these sources for various purposes.
-A number of the oil-related companies have not responded this year. - We applied for grants to carry out particular services where it is perceived that there is a gap in service provisions: Homesafe, Gas Safety, Electrical Safety, Gardening services, Minor Aids, and Dementia - Applications were made to a further 4 new companies/trusts for some of our initiative projects, which were unsuccessful. - We received a donation from Petersen Energy Logistics at the end of 19/20 (£10K) to support our Homesafe and dementia projects.
+Each year we have companies/trust that donate annually although applications must be made.
+During this financial year £2,726 was raised through these sources for various purposes. - We applied for grants to carry out particular services where it is perceived that there is a gap in service provisions: Homesafe, Gas Safety, Electrical Safety, Gardening services, Minor Aids, and Dementia.
+Some companies indicate their preferred area of support, others make a general allocation and funds are distributed across the various initiatives. - Applications were made to a further 4 new companies/trusts for some of our initiative projects, which were unsuccessful. - We received a donation from Petersen Energy Logistics at the end of 19/20 (£10k) to support our Homesafe and dementia projects.
 We were unable to progress this in 20/21 but the donation has been ring fenced for this purpose. - We continue to support the Homesafe & Dementia project.
-An application was submitted to Common Good Fund for funding for the work we do around supporting people living with dementia and or mental health. - The group continued to support one off applications for a grant over £500.
-Project staff identified these cases and provided detailed information for the group to consider these as 'one off' cases.
+An application was submitted to Common Good Fund for funding for the work we do around supporting people living with dementia and or mental health to cover staff costs. £24,792 was secured and paid over to the core service to cover staffing costs quarterly. - An application was made to ACVO's Communities and Mental Health Well-being Fund for £8,231 to cover staffing costs in 22/23.
+This money was paid over at the end of March 22 but will be used in 22/23. - The group continued to support one off applications for a grant over £500.
+Project staff identify these cases and provide detailed information for the group to consider these as 'one off' cases.

-Over the last few years the charitable fund has actively promoted and supported relevant services, in particular our energy efficiency, gardening, minor aids, decoration, support for carers and disabled children, safety and security projects.
-An application to Foundation Scotland for Gas Safety Funding was successful again this year, but unfortunately no funding was secured from the Electrical Safety Council.
-We were able to continue to assist with Electrical Safety issues through support from a local regular funder.
+Over the last few years the charitable fund has actively promoted and supported relevant services, in particular our energy efficiency, gardening, minor aids, decoration, support for carers and disabled children, safety and security projects, Homesafe and Electrical Safety initiatives.
+An application to Foundation Scotland for Gas Safety Funding was successful again this year, along with an application to Common Good Funding for funding to cover revenue costs to provide additional support to be provided to people living with Dementia and/or a mental health condition.